Future World in the Recent Past, Part 2

 |

-Most of the multi-panel sign is unchanged, but the top and bottom panels changed.
+In the first two photos of the trio above, the multi-panel sign is largely unchanged, except for the top and bottom panels.

 The Living Seas became The Seas with Nemo & Friends.

-That means you can no longer have your postage stamp-sized face(s) etched on a metal tile and mounted on one of the massive polished granite slabs at the entrance to Epcot for a fee of $33 for one face or $38 for two faces.
+It was no longer possible to “Leave A Legacy”—to have your postage stamp-sized face(s) etched on a metal tile and mounted on one of the massive polished granite slabs at the entrance to Epcot.
+Instead, the bottom panel answered guests’ most common question—“Where are the bathrooms?”

 |